Machine Explanations and Human Understanding: A Theoretical Framework of Human Understanding

-Formally, the three concepts of interest are functions defined w.r.t.\ a prediction problem and a machine learning model: \begin{itemize}[leftmargin=*,topsep=0pt] \item \textbf{\Taskboundary} is a function $f: \inputspace \rightarrow \outputspace$ that represents the groundtruth mapping from an input $X$ to the output $Y$. \item \textbf{\Decisionboundary} is another function $g: \inputspace \rightarrow \outputspace$ that represents our ML model which outputs a prediction $\yhat$ given an input. $g$ is usually trained to be an approximation of $f$.
-We assume that we are given a model $g$; the training process of $g$ (and the connection between $f$ and $g$) is not crucial for this work. \item \textbf{\Errorboundary} represents the model's error; it is an indicator of whether the model prediction differs from the groundtruth for an input: $\errorfunction(X, f, g) = \mathbb{I}[f(X) \neq g(X)], \forall X \in \inputspace$.
-We use $\errorfunction(X)$ for short when the omitted arguments $f$ and $g$ are clear from context, which maps an input $X$ to whether the model makes an error $Z$. \end{itemize}
+Formally, the three core concepts are functions defined w.r.t.\ a prediction problem and a ML model:

+\begin{itemize} \item \textbf{\Taskboundary} is a function $f: \inputspace \rightarrow \outputspace$ that represents the groundtruth mapping from an input $X$ to the output $Y$. \item \textbf{\Decisionboundary} is another function $g: \inputspace \rightarrow \outputspace$ that represents our ML model and outputs a prediction $\yhat$ given an input. $g$ is usually trained to be an approximation of $f$.
+We assume that we are given a trained model $g$; the training process of $g$ is not crucial for this work.
+Another important assumption is that $\yhat$ is the best prediction that $g$ can provide for $X$.
+In other words, $g$ does not contain information that can improve its prediction for $X$.